 Bank examiners from the FDIC evaluate the banks' balance sheets, looking at the asset and liability values to determine the risk level.
 The FDIC provides deposit insurance for about 4,914 banks (as of the third quarter of 2021).
 Even if a bank fails, the government guarantees that depositors will receive up to $250,000 of their money in each account, which is enough for almost all individuals, although not sufficient for many businesses.
 Since the United States enacted deposit insurance in the 1930s, no one has lost any of their insured deposits.
 Bank runs no longer happen at insured banks.

 Lender of Last Resort

 The problem with bank runs is not that insolvent banks will fail; they are, after all, bankrupt and need to be shut down.
 The problem is that bank runs can cause solvent banks to fail and spread to the rest of the financial system.
 To prevent this, the Fed stands ready to lend to banks and other financial institutions when they cannot obtain funds from anywhere else.
 This is known as the lender of last resort role.
 For banks, the central bank acting as a lender of last resort helps to reinforce the effect of deposit insurance and to reassure bank customers that they will not lose their money.

-The lender of last resort task can come up in other financial crises, as well.
-During the panic of the stock market crash in 1987, when the value of U.S. stocks fell by 25% in a single day, the Federal Reserve made a number of short-term emergency loans so that the financial system could keep functioning.
-During the recession of 2008–2009, the “quantitative easing” policies (discussed below) of the Federal Reserve can be interpreted as a willingness to make short-term credit available as needed in a time when the banking and financial system was under stress.
+The lender of last resort task can arise in other financial crises, as well.
+During the 1987 stock market crash panic, when U.S. stock values fell by 25% in a single day, the Federal Reserve made a number of short-term emergency loans so that the financial system could keep functioning.
+During the 2008-2009 recession, we can interpret the Fed's “quantitative easing” policies (discussed below) as a willingness to make short-term credit available as needed in a time when the banking and financial system was under stress.